charlescoult/charlescoult/README.md

 **Contact me via the [contact form](https://charlescoult.com/contact) on my website and via my [LinkedIn](https://www.linkedin.com/in/charlescoult).**

+I :black_heart: Markdown.
+- 🔭 I’m currently working on [my portfolio website](https://charlescoult.com)
+- 🌱 I’m currently learning **NodeJS, ReactJS and using those to build [my portfolio website](https://charlescoult.com)**
+- 👨‍💻 All of my projects are available at [charlescoult.com](https://charlescoult.com)
+- 💬 Ask me about **NodeJS, ReactJS and AI**

 ## About [My Website](https://charlescoult.com)
 * It is hosted using Amazon Web Services (**AWS**) and utilizes the free tiers of the services used.
   * It is fast, feature-rich and scalable.
 [Follow this link to see how it is set up.](https://charlescoult.com/sites/meta)